 Try various breathing exercises that will help you use all of your lungs when you breathe instead of just the top portion.
 There is no reason to rush your progress too quickly.
 Make sure to work with a physical trainer and your physician.

-The stem cells are given back to the patient intravenously.
+The cells are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
-It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
+It takes a physician that has sought specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about our available natural treatment for emphysema, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.